developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/about/index.md

     * [Notify](../api/notify) - play notification sound(s) on connected Bluetooth scanners with RSM (remote speaker microphone).
     * [Enumerate Triggers](../api/enumeratetriggers) - retrieve supported trigger list of a device.
 * New Document Capture features:
     * Detect the presence of a handwritten signature with [signature presence detection](../input/barcode/#documentselection).
+To detect this programmatically, see [Content Provider Programmer's Guide](../programmers-guides/content-provider).
     * Capture the entire document as an image with [whole page document capture](../input/barcode/#documentselection)
+* New **[DataWedge keyboard options](../output/keystroke)** in Keystroke Output to display a DataWedge "keyboard" (DataWedge icon that displaces the default keyboard) when dispatching keystroke data.
 * Use of unlicensed features is reported when [importing configurations](../licensing/#importingdatawedgeconfigurations).